Restoration Pilot Project

 It was these events that helped lead us to taking action to Save Netley Marsh.

 We are truly grateful to the outstanding organizations that now participate collectively to make this project a success.
-We give thanks to; University of Manitoba, Lake Winnipeg Foundation, International Institute for Sustainable Development, Ducks Unlimited, Peguis First Nation, Brokenhead Ojibway Nation, Sagkeeng First Nation, Southern Chiefs Organization and South Basin Mayors and Reeves for sharing the same compassion of saving and protecting the largest coastal wetland in North America.
+We give thanks to; University of Manitoba, International Institute for Sustainable Development, Ducks Unlimited, Peguis First Nation, Brokenhead Ojibway Nation, Sagkeeng First Nation, Southern Chiefs Organization and South Basin Mayors and Reeves for sharing the same compassion of saving and protecting the largest coastal wetland in North America.

 In the Spring of 2021, the federal and provincial licensing for this project was finalized.
 The license allows a specific area of the Red River, with an abundance of natural siltation buildup, to be dredged and deposited into the designated area of the Marsh.
 These project activities recently occurred during August and September of 2021.